HemitSystemutvikling/ePROM/BestillingAvSkjemaV2_v3.0.md

 * BadRequest("The ordered form is not Published")
 * BadRequest($"No form with id='{formOrder.formId}' exists")
 * BadRequest($"The ordered form needs to be signed.
 This is not possible when using DistributionRule = 'NoDistribution'.")
+* BadRequest($"The ordered form needs to be signed.
+This is not possible when the form is ordered on behalf of someone.")
 * BadRequest($"Form with id='{formOrder.formId}' is not paper enabled")